PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 11:46:21
+Last updated: 2024-04-06 11:46:55
-Random Quote: May: "May Carleton.
-I breed racehorses and train them.
-What is it you do?"
-Thommy: "I rarely answer questions is what I do." - Thomas Shelby
+Random Quote: If you don't push, I will shove that baby up your throat and pull it out of your mouth! - Dr. Sonya